 This travel experience includes: All accommodations and transportation while at the Isle of Man; all breakfasts and dinners; all tour and admissions costs; all tour gratuities; and travel insurance.
 Trouvaille will also provide pre-trip planning support; a welcome package, and 24/7 customer service.

 Day 1: Failt Erriu

 Welcome!
 Arrive, check in, and get settled at a local Bed & Breakfast.
 You’ll then have the opportunity to enjoy a walking tour of Douglas and visit the nearby Manx Museum.
-We will conclude our first day with a group dinner at a local area restaurant featuring classic Irish fare!
+We will conclude our first day with a group dinner at a local area restaurant featuring classic Manx fare!